Skip to Main Content

 Here is how we could describe the results if they came out this way: we failed to reject the null hypothesis and did not show that the mean heights of men and women were significantly different.

-You should notice that I did NOT say "we proved the alternative hypothesis" nor "we showed that the heights of men and women are the same.
+You should notice that it was NOT said that “we proved the alternative hypothesis,” nor “we showed that the heights of men and women are the same.
 It is possible that the height of men and women are really the same.
-But it is also possible that they are different, and that we couldn't detect the difference because we didn't sample enough people to make the differences show up (i.e. our experiment stinks).
+But it is also possible that they are different, and that we couldn't detect the difference because we didn't sample enough people to make the differences show up (i.e. our experiment needs revision).
 If the mean heights of men and women were really the same, there is a 0.124 probability that we would get results this different by bad luck in sampling.
-That's about 12% of the time or only about 1 time out of 10.
-To put it another way, if the mean heights of men and women were really the same, we really would really be pretty uncommon to get differences this big by chance.
-So it's a bit silly to say that we "proved" that the means were the same.
+That's about 12% of the time or only about 1 time out of 10 similar experiments.
+To put it another way, if the mean heights of men and women were really the same, it would really be uncommon to get differences this big by chance.
+So, it's a bit silly to say that we “proved” that the means were the same.
 The chances just aren't low enough that we feel confident to say that the differences are significant.
 We really needed to have sampled a lot more people to be more confident that the means were the same.

 Data files